kvesteri/sqlalchemy-continuum/docs/index.rst

 Hibernate for Java has Envers, which is propably the most advanced database versioning tool out there.
 Ruby on Rails has `papertrail https://github.com/airblade/paper_trail`_, which has very nice API but lacks the efficiency and feature set of Envers.

 As a Python/SQLAlchemy enthusiast I wanted to create a database versioning tool for Python with all the features of Envers and with as intuitive API as papertrail.
-Also I wanted to make it _fast_ keeping things as close to the database as possible (by using triggers and trigger procedures whenever possible).
+Also I wanted to make it _fast_ keeping things as close to the database as possible.

 Features
 --------

 * Does not store updates which don't change anything
-* Uses database triggers for extremely fast versioning
 * Supports alembic migrations
 * Can revert objects data as well as all object relations at given transaction even if the object was deleted
 * Transactions can be queried afterwards using SQLAlchemy query syntax